-We support efforts by the federal government to reduce, simplify, and streamline regulations for child nutrition programs to reduce the administrative burdens and costs for managing school meal programs.
+We support efforts by the federal government to reduce, simplify, and streamline regulations for child nutrition programs to reduce the administrative burdens and costs of managing school meal programs.
 We believe the federal government should play a supportive, flexible role in helping states and school districts comply with nutrition standards and offer quality non-regulatory guidance, technical support, and professional development for administering meal programs.

-We believe the federal reimbursement rates for school meals should be increased to ensure school nutrition programs are financially sustainable, and that reimbursements should be provided to schools when federal food service requirements result in a loss of revenue.
-We urge the federal government to refrain from increasing administrative burdens related to nutrition eligibility verification as well.
+- We believe the federal reimbursement rates for school meals should be increased to ensure school nutrition programs are financially sustainable, and that reimbursements should be provided to schools when federal food service requirements result in a loss of revenue.
+We also urge the federal government to refrain from increasing administrative burdens related to nutrition eligibility verification. - We believe Congress and USDA should extend COVID-19-related school meal program waivers through June 30, 2023.
+Emergency waivers granting critical flexibilities for operating summer feeding programs throughout the school year, providing higher reimbursement rates to schools, allowing for non-congregate feeding, serving meals outside of standard times, accommodating student and family meal pick-up needs, expanding area eligibility, and other federal actions have been critical to helping schools feed students during the pandemic and navigate severe supply chain and labor shortage issues.